nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 The `Events` tab shows events that are generated by the software.
 For the tutorial, the events tab shows the events that were sent by the `MS_DO_MATH` command:

 It shows the F' `CmdDispatcher` event indicating a command was dispatched and completed.
-It also has the events defined by the tutorial example that are sent as a results of requesting a math operation.
+It also has the events defined by the tutorial example that are sent as a result of requesting a math operation.
 The result is zero, since the `factor1` value is zero, as shown in the unit testing in section `2.4.2.2`.

 The events are also echoed to `stdout` of the application, which can be found in the `Logs` tab, selecting "Ref.log" in the dropdown.